micahjsmith/stacklog/README.md

 ```

 When the code within a stacklog context completes, the provided message is echoed along with
 the return status, one of `DONE` or `FAILURE`.
 That's pretty much it.
+Customization and advanced features are available through callbacks.

 ## Install